This is how peritoneal dialysis (PD) works

 If you do PD at home, one of the disadvantages is that the dialysis solution requires space for storage.
 However, the logistics of common suppliers are now so sophisticated that they can reliably deliver the necessary materials at shorter intervals.
 This reduces the space requirement a little.
 The material can also be delivered to your dream holiday destination.
 Just check this with your nephrology team beforehand.

-Another minor challenge is calculating the dry weight correctly.
+Another minor challenge is calculating the target weight correctly.
 This is a bit more difficult for people undergoing PD.
 You should weigh yourself multiple times daily to avoid fluid overloads.

 Overall, however, you simply live more independently with PD.